 Is hybrid flooring noisy?

 Some types of flooring like laminate and other wood imitators often sound hollow and loud which can be increasingly irritating over time.
 Hybrid flooring usually comes either with a built-in acoustic underlay, or an insulating underlay that you put down first allowing for a quieter house.
 The rigid core technology also helps give you a more solid and less noisy step, meaning your new floor will not only look good but feel and sound good underfoot too.
-Make sure you double-check on Mint Floors whether your brand and style already have the underlay attached or if you need to get it separately, and remember it is well worth getting something nice and thick for a better feel and a softer sound.
+Make sure you double-check whether your brand and style already have the underlay attached or if you need to get it separately, and remember it is well worth getting something nice and thick for a better feel and a softer sound.

 How long does hybrid flooring last?